 Learning to live with type 1 diabetes does not happen overnight - our message to parents and children is that you don't have to do it alone.
 The American Diabetes Association's Youth Programs connects families to other families of children with diabetes.
-An integral part of thess programs is Camp AZDA, the Arizona's week-long residential summer youth camp where campers participate in traditional camp activities and gain independence, grow in confidence and discover new skills, all while receiving medical care.
+Two integral parts of these programs are Camp AZDA (Arizona) and Camp 180 (New Mexico), residential summer youth camps where campers participate in traditional camp activities and gain independence, grow in confidence and discover new skills, all while receiving medical care.

 For more information about our Youth Programs, please contact Julie Garcia at firstname.lastname@example.org.